PolarRobotics/PR-Docs/docs/source/metadocs/documentation-style-guide.md

 - Do not use capital lettering for any folder or file name without explicit approval from the project manager.
 	- The reason for this is that links in the final product (on ReadTheDocs.io) are case-sensitive.
 Maintaining a consistent format helps reduce errors.
 - Documentation category folder names (i.e., folders under `/docs/source/`) shall use lower kebab case (ex. `data-aq`).
-- File names for both Markdown files and assets (i.e., images) shall use lower snake case (ex. `documentation_style_guide.md`).
+- File names for Markdown files and assets (i.e., images) shall use lower kebab case (ex. `documentation-style-guide.md`).
-	- The only exception to this is where parts of the filename may already contain dashes in a larger identifier (ex. `esp32-solo-1`).

 ## Writing Conventions
 - Each Markdown file shall have only one H1 tag (`#`).